Crime in Switzerland: Hate crimes

 In Switzerland public discrimination or invoking to rancor against persons or a group of people because of their race, ethnicity, is penalized with a term of imprisonment of up to 3 years or a fine.
 In 1934, the authorities of the Canton of Basel-Stadt criminalized anti-Jewish hate speech, e.g., the accusation of ritual murders, mostly in reaction against a pro-Nazi antisemitic group and newspaper, the Volksbund.

 In 2019, over 350 racist incidents were reported to the authorities.
 These cases relate to xenophobia (145 cases), anti-Black discrimination (132 cases) and anti-Muslim discrimination (55 cases), which is a "small percentage" of the overall racist incidents in Switzerland according to the authorities.

 In 2020, xenophobia was found to be the most frequent motive (304 cases) for discrimination, followed by discrimination against black people (206 cases) and Muslims (55 cases).
 In 2021, 41 cases of anti-Asian racism were reported for the first time.
 There were also 92 reports of anti-LGBT hate crimes in 2021.

 As of 2023, three out of 100 Swiss have experienced a hate crime.
 According to the same study, in 40.1% of the cases, the assault was based on origin, followed by assaults based on gender and appearance and with insults being the most common offense.

 Corruption

 Council of Europe's Group of State Against Corruption (GRECO) in its evaluation report noted that specificities of Switzerland's institutions which enjoy considerable public confidence.
 It underlines, however, that the very organisation of the system allows subtle pressure to be exerted on politicians and the judiciary.

 Transparency International's 2017 Corruption Perception Index ranks Switzerland as the 5th least corrupt state out of 180 countries.

 In 2018 the Tax Justice Network ranked Switzerland's banking sector as the "most corrupt" in the world due to a large offshore banking industry and very strict secrecy laws.
 The ranking attempts to measure how much assistance the country's legal systems provide to money laundering, and to protecting corruptly obtained wealth.
 The Helsinki Commission of the US Congress has strongly criticized the functioning of the Swiss judiciary and courts in 2023; namely by saying they are "corrupt".

+After the 2026 Crans-Montana bar fire, local business owners accused municipal authorities of failing in its responsibility to enforce local fire safety regulations.
+They alleged that businesses in good standing with authorities were seldom if ever inspected, which they considered "mafia-like".